segmentio/segment-docs/src/unified-profiles/segment-for-flex.md

 </ol>

 > warning "Records from your data warehouse and Salesforce might not be immediately available"
 > Segment's initial sync with your data warehouse can take up to 24 hours to complete.
 Segment syncs with Salesforce immediately after you connect it to your Segment for Flex workspace.
-This initial sync can take a few days.
+This initial sync can take up to 72 hours.
 After Segment completes the initial sync with Salesforce, Segment initiates a sync with Salesforce every three hours.

 ### Data warehouse only